14 min read

 While in Ihram, avoid activities such as smoking, swearing, cutting nails, shaving, and using perfume or scented soap.
 This period requires mindfulness of your behavior and words to maintain your spiritual purity.
 When you arrive at Masjid al-Haram in Makkah, you are fully prepared to begin your Hajj journey.

-Tawaf is a key rite of hajj, involving walking seven circuits around the Kaabah in an anti-clockwise direction.
-Each circuit of Tawaf starts and ends at the Black Stone, located within the Kaabah, marking completion.
+Tawaf is a key rite of hajj, involving walking seven circuits around the Kaaba in an anti-clockwise direction.
+Each circuit of Tawaf starts and ends at the Black Stone, located within the Kaaba, marking completion.

 Along with Tawaf, Muslims offer voluntary prayers to thank Allah (SWT) for a safe arrival and a blessed journey.